🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “Only our ancestral shame manifesting physically whenever Aunt Hilda mentions family scandals.”

-The tight lines around Aunt Hilda’s eyes deepened.
+The tight lines around her eyes deepened.
 I’d spent years rebuilding our reputation.
-My methods differed completely from my mom’s—scientific, ethical, controlled.
+My methods differed completely from my mom’s.
+Mine were scientific, ethical, controlled.
 I needed to win this contest for my aunt as much as for myself.

 A small purple toad hopped out of her purse.
 She grabbed it and tucked it back as if it were a stray lipstick.
 “You sure about entering a love potion?”